asclines/ReadySetFractals/README.md

 ## Installation

 To install the standalone program to generate a fractal on a Linux machine, it is recommended to use the makefile included in the project.
-`make install` will install the program at which point it can be run with `./program`
+`make install` will install the program at which point it can be run with `./fractal`

 ## Usage
-There are two ways to use this program.

- 1. You can just run the program with `./program`and follow the on screen instructions OR
- 2. You can modify the **settings.txt** to have your fractal specifications there and feed them into the program like so `./program < settings.txt`
+Open up **settings.txt** to change the fractal settings to meet your preferences.
+A detailed guide on the settings file is provided here:

 ##Libraries
 Here is a list of all external libraries used to make this program.